-For this project we collaborated with church leaders and congregation members at the Lutheran Church of the Holy Communion in Philadelphia to renovate their kitchen and meeting area spaces.
+We collaborated with church leaders and congregation members at the Lutheran Church of the Holy Communion in Philadelphia to renovate their kitchen and meeting area spaces.
 The conditions of their previous kitchen and gathering spaces were not optimal and made providing fellowship meals very difficult.
-The facilities were also ill equipped for preparing food and storing the tables and chairs that were moved into and out of the room on a daily basis.
+The facilities were also ill-equipped for preparing food and storing the tables and chairs that were moved into and out of the room on a daily basis.

 The congregation at the Lutheran Church of the Holy Communion have put their new facilities to good use soon after the renovation was completed.
 It has helped them continue to grow and to provide fellowship, which is a key function of the church.
 Bruce E Brooks & Associates provided the Mechanical Electrical Plumbing design and Gardner / Fox Associates was the contractor for this project.